djrobson/ReverbWave/HarmonicDetuningFeature.md

 }
 ```

-This harmonic detuning technique has been implemented across all versions of the reverb effect: the standalone SimpleReverb application, the ReverbGUI interface, and the VST3 plugin for use in digital audio workstations.
+This harmonic detuning technique has been implemented in the VST3 plugin for use in digital audio workstations.